When Is Short Term Medical Insurance the Right Choice?

 Certainly, those who have or may have a health insurance coverage gap for a limited period of time are people who need short-term medical insurance.
 However, there also are many people who want or need an alternative to the traditional major medical insurance who should consider short term health insurance.

 Listed below is a sample of situations in which you may find real advantages in short term insurance coverage.
 This list does not include all circumstances when this insurance product is a good fit, but it provides a representative example and should help you more fully think about your own needs and the needs of your family and friends.

-People who can find short-term health insurance beneficial include those in the following life situations:
+People who can find short term health insurance beneficial include those in the following life situations:

 - Missed open enrollment period

-- Employer doesn’t offer coverage
+- An employer doesn’t offer coverage

 - Temporarily unemployed

-- In transition period / waiting for employer coverage to start
+- In transition/waiting period for employer coverage to start

 - Lost employer coverage (a COBRA alternative)